evelyne24/system-design-checklist/docs/4_system-layers/6_cache-layer.md

 <div class="note" markdown="1">

-pre-populating a small cache can improve performance and and minimise "cold-start".
+Pre-populating a small cache can improve performance and and minimise "cold-start".

 </div>